Skip to main content

 Car seat and booster seat recommendations

-• Children are large enough to use the vehicle seat belt typically when they reach 4'9" tall and are between 8 and 12 years of age.
-Most children will not fit seat belts without a booster seat until 10 or 11 years of age.
+• Children are large enough to use the vehicle seat belt when they reach 4'9" tall, usually between 8 and 12 years of age.
+Most children will not use seat belts without a booster seat until 10 or 11 years of age.
 Children should always use lap and shoulder seat belts for optimal protection.
 Children younger than 13 should always ride in the back seat.
 Check out the Safe Kids Seat Belt Fit Test to know if your child is ready.

-Washington state laws require that everyone in a motor vehicle wears a safety restraint that is properly fastened.
-Following this law can save you money and help save lives!
+Washington state laws require that everyone in a motor vehicle wear a fastened seat belt.
 The fine for not wearing a seatbelt or appropriate child restraint costs $124.

-• Every person 16 years or older operating or riding in a motor vehicle shall wear the safety belt assembly in a properly adjusted and securely fastened manner.
+• Every person 16 years or older operating or riding in a motor vehicle must wear a safety belt that is securely fastened.

-• No person may operate a motor vehicle unless all children passengers under the age 16 are either wearing a safety belt or are securely fastened in an approved child restraint device.
+• No person may operate a motor vehicle unless all child passengers under the age 16 are either wearing a safety belt or are securely fastened in an approved car seat.

 • Children up to age 2 must be properly secured in a rear-facing car seat.